Quartet in Residence

 Nicholas Tavani & Rachel Shapiro, violins / Caitlin Lynch, viola / Alan Richardson, cello

-The Quartet has performed across North America, Europe, and Asia in venues such as Alice Tully Hall at Lincoln Center, Weill Recital Hall at Carnegie Hall, Reinberger Recital Hall at Severance Hall, Merkin Hall, The Library of Congress, Renwick Gallery, St. Martin-in-the-Fields, and the Shanghai Oriental Arts Center.
+The Quartet has performed across North America, Europe, and Asia in venues such as Alice Tully Hall, Weill Recital Hall at Carnegie Hall, Reinberger Recital Hall at Severance Hall, The Library of Congress, Renwick Gallery, St. Martin-in-the-Fields, and the Shanghai Oriental Arts Center.
+In addition, the quartet was recently featured on the hit Netflix show The Defenders.

-The Aeolus Quartet has collaborated with many leading artists, including Renee Fleming, Ida Kavafian, Joel Krosnick, and Paul Neubauer.
-They studied extensively with the Juilliard, Guarneri, St. Lawrence, and Miró Quartets.
-Other mentors include artists such as William Preucil, Peter Salaff, Donald Weilerstein, Itzhak Perlman, Gerhard Schulz, and Mark Steinberg.
-Members of the Quartet hold degrees from the Juilliard School, Peabody Conservatory, the Cleveland Institute of Music, the University of Maryland, and the University of Texas at Austin, where they served as Graduate String Quartet-in-Residence.
+The Aeolus Quartet has been fortunate to collaborate with many of today’s leading artists, including Renee Fleming, Ida Kavafian, Joel Krosnick, Peter Wiley, Michael Tree, and Paul Neubauer.
+They studied extensively with the Juilliard, Guarneri, St. Lawrence, Cavani, and Miró Quartets.
+Other mentors include Peter Salaff, Donald Weilerstein, Itzhak Perlman, and Mark Steinberg.
+Members of the Quartet hold degrees from the Juilliard School, the Cleveland Institute of Music, the University of Maryland, and the University of Texas at Austin.

-Aeolus is the ensemble in residence at Musica Viva of NY on the Upper East Side.
+The Aeolus Quartet is the ensemble-in-residence with Musica Viva NY and the New Orchestra of Washington (DC).
 Thanks to the generosity of the Five Partners Foundation, the four members play on a set of instruments by famed Brooklyn luthier Samuel Zygmuntowicz.
 The Quartet is named for the Greek god Aeolus, who governed the four winds.
-This idea of a single spirit uniting four individual forces serves as an inspiration to the members of the Aeolus Quartet as they pursue their art.
+This idea of a single spirit uniting four individual forces serves as an inspiration to the members of the Aeolus Quartet as they pursue their craft.

 For more information click here.